SilverPineSoftware/UUSwift/README.md

 ## Installation

-### - Binary Download

-UUSwift is [available as a pre-compiled framework file](https://github.com/SilverPineSoftware/UUSwift/tree/master/Binary) that can be added to your project without any additional setup.

 ### - Cocoapods

 UUSwift is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your `Podfile`: